MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/inaccurate-vm-availability-during-vm-restart.md

 ms.service: virtual-machines
 ms.subservice: vm-health
 ---
-# Inaccurate VM availability reported during a VM restart
+# VM availability metric might be inaccurate during VM restarts

-This article discusses how an inaccurate virtual machine (VM) availability status might be reported during a VM restart that's issued by an authorized user or caused by a Guest OS crash.
+This article discusses how the VM availability metric might be reported inaccurately during a virtual machine (VM) restart that's issued by an authorized user or caused by a Guest OS crash.
 The inaccurate VM availability status might be published to the following Microsoft Azure resources:

 - Azure Monitor
 - Azure Resource Graph